adonisjs/v5-docs/content/api/orm/decorators.md

 ---

 ### hasMany
 The `hasMany` decorator marks a property as a hasMany relationship.
-Make sure to read the [has many relationship](/guides/model-relations/has-many/) guide to learn more about the options and their impact.
+Make sure to read the [has many relationship](./relations/has-many.md) doc to learn more about the options and their impact.

 ```ts
 import { hasMany, HasMany, BaseModel } from '@ioc:Adonis/Lucid/Orm'